Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

-- Macro-economic, such as support the economic development of the region or maximize port employment.
+- Macro-economic, such as to support the economic development of the region or maximize port employment.

-- Economic-logistic, such as insert the port in supply chains in an efficient manner.
+- Economic-logistic, such as to insert the port in supply chains in an efficient manner.

-- Port-centric, such as guarantee a high utilization of port resources and assets.
+- Port-centric, such as to guarantee a high utilization of port resources and assets.

-- Sustainability, such as support green supply chain management and energy transition.
+- Sustainability, such as to support green supply chain management and energy transition.